 But concrete is far from perfect.
-These countertops can crack as a home settles or for absolutely no apparent reason at all.
+These countertops can crack as a home settles.
 The good news is that cracks are very easy to repair.
 But, if you insist on having a countertop that will look Pinterest-perfect for years to come, it’s probably best to choose something else.

 Butcher block is an affordable alternative to stone countertops.
 It’s made from pieces of wood that are bonded to form a larger slab.
 Butcher block countertops have traditionally been made from all types of wood, including cherry, maple, oak, walnut, and even teak.
-However, bamboo is starting to come into favor because it is both eco-friendly as well as sustainable.
 What finish you choose depends entirely on the style of your home and kitchen.

-Butcher block is also the only type of countertop surface that allows for direct cutting and slicing because it is essentially a giant cutting board.
+Butcher block is also the only type of countertop surface that allows for direct cutting and slicing, because it is essentially a giant cutting board.
 Butcher block countertops can be sealed or unsealed, however, once the wood is sealed, it’s no longer appropriate for food prep and must be used with a separate cutting board.
 This material is also porous, so spills must be sopped up quickly or you risk staining the wood.
-Unsealed butcher block countertops must be oiled twice a year, which is a commitment.
+Unsealed butcher block countertops must be oiled twice a year.

 Soapstone is a natural stone that is domestically sourced from the Appalachian Mountains, or often imported from Finland and Brazil.
 It has a high percentage of naturally occurring talc, which gives the surface a soap-like or soft feeling.